tytydraco/yessleep/out/Weird_Coworker_Update_My_Final_Wish.md

 Where was Ramy?
 What was bizarre was that I couldn’t feel his presence anymore.
 Oh God, was he *still there?* With that fucking angel?

 Frantic, I jumped up, the bar's patrons turning to me in bewilderment.
 One of them was Aanya.
-She left her place to rush over to me, abadoning the guy that she was most likely intending to eat later that night turning in his seat to give me dirty looks.
+She left her place to rush over to me, abandoning the guy that she was most likely intending to eat later that night, who then turned in his seat to give me dirty looks.

 “How did you get here?”
 She demanded, her voice low to deter eavesdroppers.